aaronmanne/SnapShot/README.md

 - CVE_LOOKUP_ENABLED: Enable/disable CVE lookups (default: true)
 - NVD_API_KEY: Optional NVD API key to increase rate limits (no key works but with stricter limits)
 - NVD_RESULTS_PER_TECH: Max CVEs to show per technology+version (default: 5)
+- SEMGREP_ENABLED: Enable/disable semgrep SAST analysis (default: true)
+- SEMGREP_RULES_PATH: Custom path to semgrep rules directory (default: semgrep-rules in project root)

 Notes:
 - Runtime indicators are heuristic and may produce false positives.
 Treat them as leads to investigate rather than definitive findings.
 - CVE data depends on the presence of versioned headers from targets (e.g., Server, X-Powered-By).
 Results update over time as more hosts are observed.
+- SAST analysis requires semgrep to be installed.
+You can run `npm run setup-semgrep` and `npm run clone-semgrep-rules` in the backend directory to set it up.

 ### LLM Investigation